MicrosoftDocs/power-pages-docs/power-pages-docs/configure/web-templates-as-components-how-to.md

 ## Create a web template component

-In the steps below, we'll create a web template component that will display feedback records from a Microsoft Dataverse table in a card layout format, with a button to provide a review.
-You will be able to define the number of cards can configuration.
+In the steps below, we create a web template component that displays feedback records from a Microsoft Dataverse table in a card layout format, with a button to provide a review.
+You are able to define the number of cards can configuration.

 ### Create a Dataverse table to use in the web template component

-In our example, we'll create a Dataverse table called *Review* for our process.
+In our example, we create a Dataverse table called *Review* for our process.
 For more information on how to create Dataverse tables, see [How to create and modify Dataverse tables by using the Data workspace](../configure/data-workspace-tables.md).
 You can modify these steps to reflect your own business processes.

 1. Go to [Power Pages](https://make.powerpages.microsoft.com/).